nixops/NoBoundaries/README.md

 5. GPG support is being added and rust.

 # Notes
 More of the toolchains and cross compiling steps are being added.
+The toolkits and all are files and things I used to go through several iterations of this device.
+Some features are being worked on for future simplified setup as well as configurations.

 # Factory Reset